awhewell/owin/README.md

 ## Why?

-This project came about because Microsoft's OWIN library only targets .NET Framework and I had a need for an OWIN library and Web API framework that targets both .NET Framework and DotNET Core.
+This project came about because Microsoft's OWIN library only targets .NET Framework, and I had a need for an OWIN library and Web API framework that targets both .NET Framework and DotNET Core.
-The .NET Framework build also had to be capable of running under Mono.
+The .NET Framework build had to be capable of running under Mono.

 I considered using Microsoft's OWIN under the .NET Framework / Mono and DotNet Core's web pages under DotNET Core.
-However, I think that would have got messy, especially considering that both web API schemes involve base classes for the controllers.
+The intention was to write an abstraction layer that would hide the implementation details from the rest of the program and behind the scenes it would use the appropriate library for the platform that was being built.
+However I think that would have got messy, especially considering that both web API schemes involve base classes for the controllers.
 Those base classes would be hard to hide from things that are using the abstraction.

 I did consider using Nancy.
 However, Nancy does not support weak wildcards when configuring HTTP.SYS profiles and there was no appetite to add support for them.
+I needed weak wildcard support.

 ## Packages